justanothercell/character_creator/.github/README.md

 Citizen-Id functions as seed.

+Warning: Sometimes you might get a child prodigy who is a threat to humanity

 ![](neville.png)

-Warning: Sometimes you might get a child prodigy who is a threat to humanity.
+other people are normally skilled

 ![](marcell.png)

-Some people are normally skilled
+and some failed at life.

 ![](miesha.png)

-and some fauled at life.